-Reviewed by Peter Debruge for Variety
+Reviewed by Peter Debruge for Variety from the 2017 Cannes Film Festival

 In Nara Park, Japan, spotted deer were long believed to possess divine properties.
 To cause the death of one, even by accident, was a capital offense.
 Halfway across the world, in ancient Greece, King Agamemnon learned this the hard way, invoking the wrath of the gods for killing one of Artemis' beloved deer, for which he was obliged to sacrifice his own daughter, Iphigenia.
 The obvious lesson: Don't kill deer.
 But what if the deed is already done?
 That's the premise of Dogtooth director Yorgos Lanthimos' latest ruthless allegory, The Killing of a Sacred Deer, which has nothing at all to do with wildlife, holy or otherwise – although it does feature two key scenes in which a hunting rifle plays a critical role.